6 Healthy Reasons to Drink Beer Every Day

-Researchers from Tel Aviv University’s Institute for Molecular Microbiology and Biotechnology have discovered through tests of a kind of yeast that shares many important genetic similarities with humans that caffeine shortens and alcohol prolongs telomeres that, like the plastic end of a leash, protect the chromosomes from becoming dissolved.
+Researchers from Tel Aviv University’s Institute for Molecular Microbiology and Biotechnology have discovered through tests of a kind of yeast that shares many significant genetic similarities with humans that caffeine shortens and alcohol prolongs telomeres like the plastic end of a leash, protecting the chromosomes from becoming dissolved.

-The telomeres are shortened at each cell division and are therefore thought to be important for aging and cancer.
+The telomeres are shortened at each cell division and are therefore thought to be essential for aging and cancer.

-A regular beer contains about 7 milligrams of silicon, which corresponds to 22 percent of daily needs.
-A glass of wine contains only about 1 milligram.
+A regular beer contains about 7 milligrams of silicon, corresponding to 22 percent of daily needs.
+On the other hand, a glass of wine contains only about 1 milligram.

 In addition, moderate amounts of alcohol have been shown to reduce bone degradation.
 However, excessive amounts of alcohol have been shown to increase the risk of osteoporosis.